-11. Family Move Out
+14. Family Move Out

-The tenant must notify the PHA and the owner before the family moves out of the unit
+The tenant must notify the PHA and the owner before the family moves out of the unit.

-12. Security Deposit
+15. Security Deposit

 - a.
 The owner may collect a security deposit from the tenant.
 (However, the PHA may prohibit the owner from collecting a security deposit in excess of private market practice, or in excess of amounts charged by the owner to unassisted tenants.
-Any such PHA-required restriction must be specified in the HAP contract.) - b.
-When the family moves out of the contract unit, the owner, subject to State and local law, may use the security deposit, including any interest on the deposit, as reimbursement for any unpaid rent payable by the tenant, any damages to the unit or any other amounts that the tenant owes under the lease.
+Any such PHArequired restriction must be specified in the HAP contract.) - b.
+When the family moves out of the contract unit, the owner, subject to State and local law, may use the security deposit, including any interest on the deposit, as reimbursement for any unpaid rent payable by the tenant, any damages to the unit or any other amounts that the tenant owes under the lease. - c.

-- c.
 The owner must give the tenant a list of all items charged against the security deposit, and the amount of each item.
 After deducting the amount, if any, used to reimburse the owner, the owner must promptly refund the full amount of the unused balance to the tenant. - d.
 If the security deposit is not sufficient to cover amounts the tenant owes under the lease, the owner may collect the balance from the tenant.

-13. Prohibition of Discrimination
+16. Prohibition of Discrimination

 In accordance with applicable equal opportunity statutes, Executive Orders, and regulations, the owner must not discriminate against any person because of race, color, religion, sex, national origin, age, familial status or disability in connection with the lease.
+Eligibility for HUD's programs must be made without regard to actual or perceived sexual orientation, gender identity, or marital status.

-14. Conflict with Other Provisions of Lease
+17. Conflict with Other Provisions of Lease

-- a.
-The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 voucher program. - b.
+The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and

+- regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 voucher program. - b.
 In case of any conflict between the provisions of the tenancy addendum as required by HUD, and any other provisions of the lease or any other agreement between the owner and the tenant, the requirements of the HUD-required tenancy addendum shall control.

-15. Changes in Lease or Rent
+18. Changes in Lease or Rent